-In many indigenous cultures around the world, from the Australian Aboriginal peoples to the indigenous peoples of North and South America, woman are considered sacred because they maintain a close connection to nature; to birth, life, and death; to medicinal plants; and to spiritual knowledge.
+In many Indigenous cultures around the world, from the Australian Aboriginal peoples to the Indigenous peoples of North and South America, women are considered sacred because they maintain a close connection to nature, birth, life, and death; to medicinal plants; and to spiritual knowledge.

 In these ancient cultures, the Sacred Feminine is encouraged to shine forth alongside the Sacred Masculine.
 Both the feminine and the masculine aspects of humanity bring important wisdom and abilities to the community as a whole.
 The two types of energies combine within each individual to create a life-affirming balance.

 Too often in modern society, the masculine qualities are valued over the feminine, creating an imbalance driven by insecurities and deep fear.
 When we open up to the Sacred Feminine in our lives, we restore that balance, we find confidence and integrity, and we develop the courage to move past our fears.

 In The Sacred Hoop: Recovering the Feminine in American Indian Traditions, Paula Gunn Allen writes: